ansible-collections/cloud-content-handbook/TeamPractices/How We Work: Scrumban Experiment.md

 # 5. How We Will Handle Priorities

+The goal is not to constantly reshuffle work.
+The goal is to avoid being locked into a sprint plan when priorities genuinely change.

 With Scrumban, priorities can change without requiring us to formally modify sprint scope.

 The backlog should always reflect the current priorities.

-When someone finishes an item and has capacity, they pull the next highest-priority Ready item.
+When someone finishes an item and has capacity, they pull the next highest-priority **Ready** item.

 This gives us flexibility to respond to: